Craving Something Healthy...

 The Mediterranean diet is great if you have diabetes, prediabetes, or a family history of diabetes.
 It’s not necessarily low carb, but the carbs you eat come from whole grains, legumes, fruits, vegetables, and Greek yogurt.
 They’re all low glycemic carbs that help to keep your blood sugar in a healthy range.
 While there’s room for desserts and sweets, they’re reserved for special occasions.
 Once you get into the habit of eating that way, your blood sugar tends to improve.

-Interestingly, including more olive oil in your diet is also linked with healthier blood sugar levels.
+Interestingly, including olive oil with your meal is also linked with healthier blood sugar levels after your meal.
 And olive oil is a major player in this diet.

 The Mediterranean diet helps with weight loss